Orthotics Can Help Improve Your Winter Fun

 Why Orthotics Should Be Unique To Each Activity

 Take downhill skiing for example.
 When you are skiing your biomechanics are quite different from walking or running.
-Your body weight shifts forwards and load on the forefoot increases; we ask our knees to do more work.
+Your body weight shifts forwards and the load on the forefoot increases; we ask our knees to do more work.
 If we look specifically at edging, which controls direction and speed of ski travel, it begins by everting the ankle and extends by flexing the knees and hips.

 Knee position is also important.
 While technique in edging can be improved with training and guidance, overall alignment of the foot and lower leg determines how easily a skier can edge.
 Ideal alignment ensues when the tibia, or shin bone, is in line with the rear- and forefoot and is perpendicular to the snow.